asllop/screens.js/README.md

 	{
 		Init: function()
 		{
-			console.log("Init AnotherClass");
+			alert("AnotherClass constructor");
 		},

 		anotherFoo: function(name)
 		{
-			console.log("Another " + this.salute + " " + name);
+			alert("Another " + this.salute + " " + name);
 		}
 	});

 The resulting class contains all methodes and propierties of the original NewClass plus the AnotherClass ones.
-The methodes and propierties with the same name are overwritten.
+The methodes and propierties with the same name are overwritten, in this case, the constructor.

 ### 2. Model View Controller